-PLCPD Legislative Agenda in the 17th Congress
+PLCPD Legislative Agenda for the 18th Congress

 As an organization advocating for human development in the Philippines, PLCPD continues to strive to address policy issues that affect the lives of vulnerable Filipinos through population and human development legislation.
 Through our concerted efforts and with the help of our partners, we were able to shepherd the successful enactment of landmark laws that uplift the quality of life of Filipinos.

 The PLCPD Legislative Agenda for the 18th Congress is a new set of commitments that prioritizes the rights of women, children, and other sectors, and puts forward the concerns and aspirations of vulnerable sectors in society.
 As a platform for cooperation and advocacy, this agenda will unite the members of PLCPD toward one common goal – to expand people’s choices and opportunities so every Filipino can live a better life.

 - Raising the age of statutory rape.
 Increasing the age for determining statutory rape to at least below 16 and to provide equal protection for all victims of sexual abuse regardless of their gender.

 - Strengthening of Juvenile Justice and Welfare Act and opposing the lowering of the minimum age of criminal responsibility.
 Retaining MACR at 15 years old and strengthening the implementation of the Juvenile Justice and Welfare Act.

 - Civil registration and vital statistics.
 Amendment to the Civil Registry Law to institute a comprehensive, inclusive, and efficient CRVS system and to address the needs of the more than 5 million Filipino children whose births are unregistered.

 - Inclusive education.
 Specifically naming and clearly identifying “children with disabilities” as a target group for inclusion in the national law for education and ensuring that they eventually overcome barriers to receiving an education.